Second variation of Selberg zeta functions and curvature asymptotics: Second variation

 \section{Second variation}

-We prove here the second variational formula for the log of the Selberg zeta function as well as first and second variational formulas for: the squared resolvent, the Ruelle zeta function, the zeta-regularized determinant of the Laplacian, and the higher zeta functions,
+We prove here the second variational formula for the log of the Selberg zeta function as well as first and second variational formulas for: the Ruelle zeta function, the zeta-regularized determinant of the Laplacian, the square of the Hilbert-Schmidt norm of the resolvent, and the higher zeta functions,